Yes No Share to Facebook

 Protections Against Property Interference

-Most people associate trespassing with criminal law, like a break & enter; however, trespass to property is also a civil tort as well as a prosecutable offence.
-As a prosecutable offence, trespass to property is addressed by the Trespass to Property Act, R.S.O.
+Trespass usually brings to mind crime; think break & enter, but the law treats trespass to property as both a civil tort and a prosecutable offence.
+On the offence side, trespass is addressed in the Trespass to Property Act, R.S.O.
 1990, c.
-T.21, along with the case law, and in some situations the Criminal Code of Canada, R.S.C.
+T.21, and, where appropriate, the Criminal Code of Canada, R.S.C.
 1985, c.
-C-46, depending on the circumstances.
-As a tort, trespass to property is broad and covers being on and interfering with the land of another person; and the tort of trespass can arise whenever a person enters land without permission, or, even if invited, goes beyond what was permitted or uses the land in an unauthorized way.
+C-46.
+On the civil side, trespass to property is expansive, capturing presence on and interference with the land owned or in the possession of another person without consent or, even with invitation, oversteps the permission or uses the land in an unauthorized manner.

 The Law